HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 The depth is not per fi_domain but rather per service ID.
 Since a single service ID is intended to be shared between all processing using the same NIC in a job step, the triggered operations are shared across processes.

+*enable_mr_match_events* is used to enable/disable MR match event counting for a specific domain in a client/server environment.
+It will ensure that memory backing a MR cannot be accessed after invoking fi_close() on the MR, even if that memory remains in the libfabric MR cache.
+Manual progress must be made at the target even for single sided operations.

+*enable_optimized_mrs* is used to enable/disable the use of optimized MRs for a specific domain.
+This is useful if multiple domains are created within a single process and the use of optimized MRs is only desirable for a subset of domains.
+Domains default to the global setting *FI_CXI_OPTIMIZED_MRS* or enabled.
+If the domain is not configured for FI_MR_PROV_KEY MR mode, the call will fail with -FI_EINVAL, it is not supported for client generated keys.

 ## CXI Counter Extensions